Leland Ingham Keyser: Christine Blasey Ford Friend 'Does Not Refute' Sex Assault Allegation Against Kavanaugh

 “Ms. Keyser does not refute Dr. Ford’s account, and she has already told the press that she believes Dr. Ford’s account,” Walsh said in the new statement.
 “However, the simple and unchangeable truth is that she is unable to corroborate it because she has no recollection of the incident in question.”

-As Mother Jones magazine reported, even in her initial statement, Keyser made clear that she was not attempting to contradict Blasey Ford’s account — a fact not mentioned by Kavanaugh in his testimony, or by Grassley in his repeated references to Keyser’s statement.
+As Mother Jones reported, even in her initial statement, Keyser made clear that she was not attempting to contradict Blasey Ford’s account — a fact not mentioned by Kavanaugh in his testimony, or by Grassley in his repeated references to Keyser’s statement.

-“Keyser said that she did not recall the party, but that she was close friends with Ford and that she believes Ford’s allegation,” The Washington Post reported, of Keyser’s initial statement.
+“Keyser said that she did not recall the party, but that she was close friends with Ford and that she believes Ford’s allegation,” the Washington Post reported, of Keyser’s initial statement.